danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.editBanned.html" name="channels.editBanned">Ban/unban/kick a user in a supergroup/channel: channels.editBanned</a>

+* <a href="help.getUserInfo.html" name="help.getUserInfo">Can only be used by TSF members to obtain internal information: help.getUserInfo</a>

 * <a href="account.cancelPasswordEmail.html" name="account.cancelPasswordEmail">Cancel the code that was sent to verify an email to use as 2FA recovery method: account.cancelPasswordEmail</a>

 * <a href="auth.cancelCode.html" name="auth.cancelCode">Cancel the login verification code: auth.cancelCode</a>